Adow728/WordCounter/README.md

 algorithom.py: takes the mode and handles the results

-files.py: generates a data structure of blocks(Verses, Chapters, and Books, and one general Bible, all inheriting from the general Block Class) from files
+files.py: generates a data structure of blocks(from blocks.py) from files

-blocks.py: a set of nesting block classes for segmenting the data into titled chunks
+blocks.py: a set of nesting block classes (Verses, Chapters, and Books, and one general Bible, all inheriting from the general Block Class) for segmenting the data into titled chunks